swetha2360/Blackjack-game/README.md

 # 🃏 Blackjack Game in Python

 ## 🎯 Project Overview
-This is a **console-based Blackjack game** built using Python.
+A **console-based Blackjack game** built using Python.
 The game follows standard Blackjack rules, where the player competes against the computer to get as close to 21 as possible without going over.

 ## 🛠 Features
 ✔️ Random card dealing using `random.choice()`